| | Rick Kretschmer's License Plate Archives

 the five-digit plates with two sticker wells at the top began at 10000 and went up to the upper 10000s or lower

 20000s, but for reasons unknown, there are also plates in this early version numbered in the lower 40000s.
+Subsequently, the top sticker wells disappeared and a single sticker well sprouted in the

 bottom left corner, but the state name briefly remained at the top of the plate.
 Shortly afterwards, the